![]() |

 Many of the local Cornish

-because on the edges of the road are drainage
+careful because on the edges of the road are

-trenches.
-If you get a tyre stuck in one of those,
+drainage trenches.
+If you get a tyre stuck in

-looks like this.
-There are many cliffs and small
+coastline looks like this.
+There are many cliffs

-inlets which were used by smugglers.
-If you
+and small inlets which were used by smugglers.

-watched the PBS series "Poldark", you are familiar
+If you watched the PBS series "Poldark", you are

-the house.
-But, we enjoyed going across the street
+in the house.
+But, we enjoyed going across the

-in the mornings for coffee and in the afternoon at
+street in the mornings for coffee and in the

 It was only a short walk to